-The Securitisation Law establishes two types of securitisation vehicles, subject to different forms of incorporation but very similar in legal attributes and benefits, as they both allow for a full segregation of the relevant portfolios and their full dedication to the issued securities.
-As mentioned above, while in a fund structure this is achieved through the structure itself, as the assets of each fund are only available to meet the liabilities of such fund in a company structure, certain relevant legal provisions establish a full segregation principle and a creditors' privileged entitlement over the assets that are so segregated and that collateralise a certain issue of notes.
+The Securitisation Law establishes two types of securitisation vehicle that are subject to different forms of incorporation, but are similar in legal attributes and benefits as they both allow for a full segregation of the relevant portfolios and their full dedication to the issued securities.

+While in a fund structure this is achieved through the structure itself, as the assets of each fund are only available to meet the liabilities of such fund (see question 15), in a company structure, certain relevant legal provisions establish a full segregation principle and a creditor's privileged entitlement over the assets that are so segregated and that collateralise a certain issue of notes.
 Also, costs, timing and transaction documents to put together a securitisation transaction under the Securitisation Law are very similar (see question 15).

-The choice of using an FTC or an STC structure in a given securitisation transaction was essentially the investor's, being historically, and initially, more familiar with the pool separation concept provided by a fund, rather than a legal creditor's privilege (see question 25).
-Therefore, historically, securitisations in Portugal used securitisation funds (FTC), due to market perception and the indirect link to a foreign jurisdiction more usual for securitisation purposes.
+The choice of using an FTC or an STC structure in a given securitisation transaction is essentially left to investors, who will be more familiar with the pool separation concept provided by a fund, rather than a legal creditor's privilege (see question 25).
+Therefore, historically, securitisations in Portugal used FTCs because of market perception and the indirect link to a foreign jurisdiction being more usual for securitisation purposes.

-Initially, in securitisations transactions in the Portuguese market:

-- the FTC acquired the assets and issued securities; - an SPV (generally in Ireland or Luxembourg) subscribed for the securitisation units and issued notes, which were purchased by the final investors.
+- Initially, in securitisations transactions in the Portuguese market: the FTC acquired the assets and issued securities (securitisation units); and - an SPV (generally in Ireland or Luxembourg) subscribed for the securitisation units and issued notes, which were purchased by the final investors.

 This was essentially investor-driven, as it was felt that it would be difficult to place units with investors (as they are not pure debt instruments but quasi-capital instruments).

-Since the first Portuguese securitisation with a securitisation company (STC) in 2004, under which tax claims and social security claims credits were assigned by the Portuguese state to Sagres, STC, SA, the STC has spread in the market and generally been accepted by institutional investors.
-In recent years, securitisations have essentially adopted the STC, with a direct issuance out of Portugal, the assignment of loans being fully governed by Portuguese law and subject to full supervision of the CMVM.
+Since the first Portuguese securitisation with an STC in 2004 under which tax claims and social security claims' credits were assigned by the Portuguese state to Sagres, STC, SA, the STC has spread in the market and has been generally accepted by institutional investors.
+In recent years, securitisations have essentially adopted the STC, with a direct issuance out of Portugal where the assignment of loans are fully governed by Portuguese law and subject to full supervision of the CMVM.